jfhbrook/susitna/README.md

 use cases for interrupts so far are keyboard interrupts and/or breaking to debugger, but basically any event will involve an interrupt of some kind.

+### Garbage Collection

+In theory, I won't need garbage collection because TypeScript already does it.
+But if I end up needing it, I can implement mark and sweep like CI does.

 ### Testing

 #### Source Language